RoseCityRobotics/common_platform/docs/source/camera/camera_operations.md

 # Camera Operations

-This guide covers camera operations, setup, and troubleshooting for the PARTS Common Robotics Platform.
+This guide covers camera operations, setup, and troubleshooting for the RCR Common Robotics Platform.

 ## Overview